Oshawa: History

 Historians believe that the area that would become Oshawa began as a transfer point for the fur trade.
 Beaver and other animals trapped for their pelts by local natives were traded with the coureurs des bois (voyagers).
 Furs were loaded onto canoes by the Mississauga Natives at the Oshawa harbour and transported to the trading posts located to the west at the mouth of the Credit River.
 Around 1760, the French constructed a trading post near the harbour.
 This location was abandoned after a few years, but its ruins provided shelter for the first residents of what later became Oshawa.
 Most notably, one of the fur traders was Moody Farewell, an early resident of the community who was to some extent responsible for its name change.

 In the late 18th century a local resident, Roger Conant, started an export business shipping salmon to the United States.
 His success attracted further migration into the region.
-A large number of the founding immigrants were United Empire Loyalists, who left the United States to live under British rule.
+A large number of the founding immigrants were United Empire Loyalists, who left the United States to continue to live under British rule.
 Later, Irish and then French Canadian immigration increased as did industrialization.
 Oshawa and the surrounding Ontario County were also the settling grounds of a disproportionate number of 19th century Cornish immigrants during the Cornish emigration which emptied large tracts of that part of England.
 As well, the surveys ordered by Governor John Graves Simcoe, and the subsequent land grants, helped populate the area.
 When Col. Asa Danforth laid out his York-to-Kingston road, it passed through what would later become Oshawa.

 In 1822, a "colonization road" (a north–south road to facilitate settlement) known as Simcoe Street was constructed.
 It more or less followed the path of an old native trail known as the Nonquon Road, and ran from the harbour to the area of Lake Scugog.
 This intersected the "Kingston Road" (present-day King Street) at what would become Oshawa's "Four Corners."
 In 1836, Edward Skae relocated his general store approximately 800 m east to the southeast corner of this intersection; as his store became a popular meeting place (probably because it also served as the Post Office), the corner and the growing settlement that surrounded it were known as Skae's Corners.
 In 1842, Skae, the postmaster, applied for official post office status, but was informed the community needed a better name.
 Moody Farewell was requested to ask his native acquaintances what they called the area; their reply was "Oshawa," which translates to "where we must leave our canoes".
 Thus, the name of Oshawa, one of the primary "motor cities" of Canada, has the meaning "where we have to get out and walk".
 The name "Oshawa" was adopted and the post office named accordingly.
 In 1849, the requirements for incorporation were eased, and Oshawa was incorporated as a village in 1850.